Bell Weir refurbishment

 The weirs at Bell Weir also plays a critical role in ensuring the surrounding area has access to clean drinking water - by maintaining upstream water levels so that Thames Water can remove (or ‘abstract’) what they need at their Water Treatment Works at Staines without causing river levels to significantly drop as a result.

 In autumn and winter, as river levels rise in response to wet weather, weir gates are opened in a controlled sequence to allow increasing volumes of water to pass through them.
 This helps prevent water from backing up and potentially overtopping the riverbanks and causing flooding.
 This continues until all the weir gates are fully open.
-Ove this point is reached, we can no longer exert any more control should river levels continue to rise.
+Once this point is reached, we can no longer exert any more control should river levels continue to rise.

 The weirs at Bell Weir